Thank you for visiting the United by Ecology database!

 How does it work?

 • All recordings are uploaded to xeno-canto.org, where the audio files can be downloaded.
 A number that corresponds with the upload on Xeno-canto is mentioned underneath the screenshots of the sonograms.
+By clicking on the audio file number, you will be forwarded to the right page on Xeno-canto.

 • All recordings are reviewed and managed by Sarah Mahie, an ecologist with a keen interest in bats.